Yoga in the Park

 He has had the opportunity to experience many injuries including torn ligaments and tendons, ripped muscles, broken bones, fractured ribs, sprains, strains, aches and pains, vertebral problems as a result of engaging in team sports, as well as kidney challenges.
 He finds the only benefit to having experienced these injuries is that he understands what others have experienced, can teach people how to move properly, help re-align and balance themselves, and assist them in regaining a healthy lifestyle.
 He is a proponent of functional movement and mobility and believes this can be achieved by minding the messages you receive.

 Formerly a practicing herbalist, Iridologist, and health consultant, he learned to address issues holistically and has continued his education in key health related areas, conducting research through topic-related books and as a result, has had the privilege of helping many people.
-He also presents health-related topics to organizations and various groups alone and with his sister, Mary Ann Amschler, former RN and now holistic counselor.
+He also presents health-related topics to organizations and various groups alone and either with his sister, Mary Ann Amschler, former RN and now holistic counselor or Ruth Shewan, a put-into-practice-what-you-believe type of person.

 For much of his life, he studied martial arts (for 33 years) before being introduced to yoga in 1999.
 During some of that time, he worked in the banking and software industries for 20 years.